N1trous0x1de07/N1tro-Tower-Defense/README.md

 #7 The wave system:
 Waves do not automatically start in this game.
 There is a button in the top left of the screen that you have to click in order to start each wave.
 This gives players a moment to think and strategize before anything even happens.
 In my opinion this is a must have for tower defense games and it makes things quite a bit more fun.
 There are already 4 waves in the game, but more can be added in a couple button presses.

+Overall Reflection:
+I think what I've made here is honestly a pretty interesting little game, but at the same time I think I should've went for something a little bit less complex.
+There is no game over, there is no title screen, and there is only one "tower".
+The problem here is that what I've built so far is so complex that I can't even begin to imagine what I'd need to do to add a health system, a game over, a title screen.
+I tried my best to make the game feel polished and well put together so I hope I can get those bonus points, but I'm sure with the majority of the polish features missing I won't quite get there.
+If I get the polish bonus points I should be at a low B in terms of grading, but without it I'd be at a low D. Either way we live and we learn.